Last Updated: May 04, 2022

 In addition to the required documents stated on the website above, the EAD should be taken as well to confirm the end date of OPT.

 OPT can be extended for students on OPT who have Science, Technology, Engineering or Math (STEM) majors.
 A separate STEM OPT application with required documents must be received by USCIS not earlier than 90 days before (and not after) the OPT end date.
-In addition, OPT students sponsored for the H1-B may have their OPT end date extended to 9/30 if the H1-B application was received by Immigration before their OPT end dates.
+In addition, OPT students sponsored by private commercial companies for the H1-B may have their OPT end date extended to 9/30 if the H1-B application was received by Immigration before their OPT end dates.

 There’s a 60 day grace period to stay in the U.S. following the end date of OPT.